 This one day colloquium was hosted at the University of Salford on Tuesday 30th March 2010 and formed an important output from an EPSRC Partnerships for Public Engagement funded project that had developed and delivered the mi-Guide handheld museum visitor guide.
 The colloquium was a vehicle for disseminating and sharing our experiences of developing mi-Guide in all its forms and to debate with others how such guides can be effectively deployed and further developed.

-Our Walking Tours are normally offered to coincide with major regional events such as the Manchester Histories Festival and Greater Manchester Archaeology Festival.
-Each walk explores points of interest within the city centre that reflect Manchester’s rich transport and telecommunications heritage.
+Mike Nevell, Head of Archaeology, and Nigel Linge, Professor of Telecommunications, from the University of Salford offer a walking tour around Manchester’s city centre that explores points of interest that reflect a rich transport and telecommunications heritage.
 To accompany these walks we have provided an interactive map highlighting the points of interest we visit and this can be used whilst on the walk, to facilitate a self-guided walk or, indeed, to simply review at your leisure.
 These walks are free and offered throughout the year to coincide with events such as history and archaeology festivals.

 Our public exhibitions are intended to engage, enthuse and excite visitors about the engineering which underpins telecommunications and the modern digital world.
 Covering telecommunications, television and home computing each exhibition is family orientated offering a mix of heritage and the latest developments in technology with plenty of hands-on exhibits and demonstrations from both the University and industry.
 There is also an opportunity to meet the engineers and researchers who work in these exciting fields or to simply enjoy the nostalgia which the more historic exhibits invoke.